It is my desire to uphold God’s Word – not to add to it or subtract from it. His Word and His Spirit are the authorities – not me or any person.

 God HATES divorce.
 (Malachi 2:16)

-Divorce is NOT God’s design or His perfect will for marriage or for families.
-There are only a few situations where God allows divorce and divorce may be part of His permissive will.
-God NEVER commands divorce.
 He permits it – in some (hopefully) rare and extreme situations.
-Marriage is a COVENANT that we have with our husbands and with God.
+Marriage is a covenant that we have with our husbands and with God.
 Our holy God is a Covenant Keeper.
 He never breaks His covenants with us.
 He doesn’t want us to break our covenants with Him or other people either.
-(For more on the seriousness and meaning of “covenant,” click here.)

 - Divorce is a concession in cases of a certain type of physical adultery or fornication – but it is not commanded by God (Matthew 19:1-12).
 In fact, many times, God can and does heal marriages even after physical infidelity has been committed.
 I can’t even count how many Christian couples I know whose marriages God has healed from adultery and who have much stronger and more godly marriages now than ever.
 It is important for us to recognize that in Old Testament times, any man or woman who committed adultery was to be stoned to death In accordance with God’s Laws.
 But today, we can find grace, mercy, forgiveness and new life in Christ.
 There is debate about the translation of the word “porneia” in the New Testament Greek in Matthew 19:9.
 Some translators believe it means if the woman was found guilty of fornication with another man during the betrothal period, the man could divorce her before they were officially married.
 Some believe it means adultery.
 If that word means only fornication before marriage, and that divorce would need to take place in the betrothal period before the marriage is consummated, then, the grounds for biblically justified divorce today would be extremely narrow.